 In the previous post, I mentioned how inspired I was when I knew my friends were working on a music project with a lot of Twin Peaks references.
 Their first EP is called “The Black Lodge” and after listening to it, I immediately came up with an idea for a photoshoot.
 I asked them if they would be interested in a collaboration and they answered "yes!".

 I was about to travel to Brazil and was working on my portfolio, so it would be a great opportunity to work on a project where I would have creative freedom.

 Andressa and Fabio were responsible for the styling, inspired by 90s rock icons like Courtney Love and Rivers Cuomo/Graham Coxon.
 Andressa gave her delicate touch to the kinderwhore look with a flower crown and light make up.

 As for the concept, I wanted to work with the duality of dream and reality.
 That’s why the photos were made in two parts: the first one was shot with natural light to represent when they are awake, and for the second one, I shot with artificial light sources representing the world of unconsciousness.

 The Twin Peaks series is like a puzzle game.
 Everything that happens there is kind of surreal and out of order, so my intention was to represent it using a prism filter and a mirror.
 The entrance to the black lodge is situated in the woods and the photo below shows that moment when they are about to step into that obscure world.

 I admire David Lynch's artistic freedom and he probably has lots of fun doing his surrealistic works.
 Working on this project was super fun for me and I am immensely proud of it.
-My friends were also happy with the results and they have used the photos as press release.
+My friends were also happy with the outcome and they have used the images as promo photos.
 You can listen to their songs on Spotify, You Tube and Bandcamp.